Rights and Responsibilities - Qualified Health Plans (Private Health Plans)

 You must report changes within 30 days of a change happening if you have an advanced premium tax credit, cost-sharing reduction or a private health plan (qualified health plan).
-Use an online form or call MNsure at 1-855-366-7873 (1-855-3MNSURE) to report any changes.
+Call MNsure at 651-539-2099 or 855-366-7873 to report any changes.
 If you do not report changes, you may have to pay money back to the state or federal government for benefits that you received but were not eligible for.

 If you are not sure whether to report a change, call us at the above number and explain what is happening.
 Examples of changes you need to report include the following: